dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-intune-mac-os-x.md

 If you're trying to enroll an iOS device, see [Enroll your iOS device in Intune](enroll-your-device-in-intune-ios.md).

-If you need help and can't find your IT administrator's contact information, see if it's listed on the [Company Portal website](http://portal.manage.microsoft.com).

 To enroll your Mac OS X device: